magkamon/tetris/README.md

 ## License
 Project is distributed under GNU Lesser General Public license.
+Current GNU-licensed dependency is JNativeHook.
-License may be changed in a future if all dependencies distributed under GNU LGP license were removed.
+License may be changed in a future by any valid reason.